subramanya1997/Import-3D-models-ingame/README.md

-# Assimp to Procedural Mesh : UE4
+# Import 3D models ingame using Procedural Mesh and Assimp : UE4
  3D file importer to UE4 project at runtime using Assimp and Procedural Mesh

 #Assimp